Make Your Logs Work for You

 Nov 30 15:17:01 latveria CRON[84403]: pam_unix(cron:session): session closed for user root

-Tail’s default behavior is to read the last 10 lines of a file.
-It does this without reading the entire file first, so it doesn’t matter how large the file is.
+The default behavior for tail is to read the last 10 lines of a file.
+It does this without reading the entire file first, so the file size is irrelevant.

-You can view more or less than 10 lines by adding a command-line argument.
+You can view greater or fewer than 10 lines by adding an argument to your command.

 Nov 30 14:44:44 latveria systemd-logind[760]: New session 228 of user egoebelbecker.